elmeeee/Qalbu-web/README.md

 ## 📞 Support

-For support, email support@qalbu.app or open an issue on GitHub.
+For support, email support@qalbu.ai or open an issue on GitHub.

 ---